Neponset River

+Ecology

+The Neponset River supports a variety of migratory and resident fish species typical of coastal rivers in Massachusetts.
+Anadromous species documented in the river include alewife (Alosa pseudoharengus), blueback herring (Alosa aestivalis), and American shad (Alosa sapidissima).
+Resident fish species include white perch, bluegill, American eel, chain pickerel, pumpkinseed, largemouth bass, common carp, fallfish, red-breasted sunfish, spot tail shiner, and white sucker.
+Rainbow smelt (Osmerus mordax) have also been recorded in the stretch below the Walter Baker Dam in the Lower Mills section of Dorchester.
+Efforts to restore fish passage and improve water quality in the Neponset River watershed have helped support the return and seasonal migration of several anadromous fish species.

 History

 Before Europeans arrived, the area was inhabited by Algonquian-speaking Native American tribes.
-The Wamsutta site (19-NF-70) is a paleoindian site, which was dated to 10210 ± 60 BP).
+The Wamsutta site (19-NF-70) is a Paleo-Indians site, which was dated to 10210 ± 60 BP).
 Evidence of habitation along the Neponset River also includes the Middle Archaic (ca. 5000 BC) at sites such as Green Hill near the Blue Hills.

 The river's recorded history begins in 1619 when Native Americans traveled down the Neponset River to Thompson's Island, where they traded furs with English settlers.

 The falling waters of the Neponset provided the energy for the country's first water-powered grist mill, gunpowder mill, paper mill and the Revere Copper Company, among others.

 The upper stretch of the Neponset River, in Foxborough, Walpole and Norwood, is steeply sloped, dropping about 228 feet (69 m) over its first 12 miles, (19 km) and so the earliest years of the Industrial Revolution brought the Neponset to prominence.
 In 1635, Israel Stoughton built the first dam on the Neponset (only the second dam in the entire New World) for his grist mill.
 It was the first of three mills for flour, gunpowder and paper making.

 In 1639, English settlers in Dedham began digging a canal connecting the Charles River with Mother Brook, a tributary of the Neponset, in order to provide their town with water power for mills; it was the first man-made canal in North America and increased the water flow in the lower sections of the Neponset.
 In 1640, shipbuilding began at Gulliver's Creek Wharf, and in 1673 John Trescott built a lumber mill on the river.